drfoehn/picdamuro/README.md

 ### Gameplay Instructions

+#### Downloadable Game Board

+A game board (Spielplan) can be downloaded from the data folder.
+You can find it [here](https://github.com/drfoehn/picdamuro/blob/main/data/Spielplan_Picdamuro.pdf).

 #### English Version

 1. **Starting the Game**:
    - Played in groups with at least 2 players per group.
    - Within the group, players take turns—one draws while the others guess.
-   - Open the Picdamuro mobile app (https://drevil.uber.space/picdamuro) and select a word type.
+   - Open the Picdamuro mobile app locally by opening index.html or put it on your server and start it from there.
+   - Select a word type.

 2. **Field Colors and Actions**:
    - **Red Field**:
      - If you land on a red field, a **verb** must be chosen.
      - (Children may also choose a subject if they land on a blue field.)
+   - Click on "Neuer Begriff" (New Term).
+   - If the term is unfamiliar, you can choose a new term.

+   - **Blue Field**:
+     - If you land on a red field, a **subject** must be chosen.
    - Click on "Neuer Begriff" (New Term).
    - If the term is unfamiliar, you can choose a new term.